Psychology

 PSYC 335V.
 Interpersonal Dynamics.
 1 Unit.

 This course focuses on Stetson's Human Diversity Value.
-The student learns more about personality and interpersonal behavior, including his or her own, through firsthand experience in a laboratory setting.
+The student learns more about personality and interpersonal behavior, including their own, through firsthand experience in a laboratory setting.
 The course is unusual in its format.
 After the first day, we meet each time as a self-observational group in which each member of the group assumes responsibility for contributing to the development of a shared understanding of the processes occurring within the group.
 In readings and papers, students become familiar with a variety of theoretical perspectives and observational methods useful in understanding the processes occurring in the group.
 Prerequisites: junior or senior standing and permission of instructor.

 PSYC 343.
 Industrial and Organizational Psychology.
 1 Unit.